 - Take the blender jar out of the fridge and add the chopped strawberry mixture.
 Pulse very briefly to combine.
 (You want to keep those little chunks of strawberries, so don't get crazy here.)

 - Churn in ice cream maker according to manufacturer directions.
+(For reference, it usually takes 25 -30 minutes to freeze in our ice cream maker.)

 - Serve immediately for soft serve ice cream, or, if you prefer your ice cream hard-set, put it in the freezer for 2-4 hours before serving.